Pacification of Algeria

 The pacification of Algeria, also known as the Algerian genocide, refers to violent military operations between 1830 and 1875 during the French conquest of Algeria, that often involved ethnic cleansing, massacres and forced displacement, aimed at repressing various tribal rebellions by the native Algerian population.
 Between 500,000 and 1 million Algerians were killed, out of an estimated population of 3 million.
 During this period, France formally annexed Algeria in 1834, and approximately 1 million European settlers moved to the Algerian colony.
 Various scholars consider France's actions in Algeria as genocidal or constituting a genocide.

 Background

-After the capture of Algiers by France and the defeat of Ottoman troops, France invaded the rest of the country.
+After the capture of Algiers by France and the exile of Hussein Dey, France invaded the rest of the country.
 The end of military resistance to the French presence did not mean that the region was totally conquered.
 France faced several tribal rebellions, massacres of settlers and razzias in French Algeria.
 To eliminate them, many campaigns and colonisation operations were conducted over nearly 70 years, from 1835 to 1903.